MrBerg/ParSed/README.md

 Known bugs:
 -----------
--Pathological recursions like loop:=loopdeloop don't work as intended -The number of recursions depends on the amount of characters left to read (at least it doesn't get stuck in an eternal loop...)
+*Pathological recursions like loop:=loopdeloop don't work as intended *The number of recursions depends on the amount of characters left to read (at least it doesn't get stuck in an infinite loop...)